zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

 When the testbrowser is raising HttpErrors, the errors still hit the test.
-Sometimes we don't want that to happen, in situations where there are edge cases that will cause the error to be predictabley but infrequently raised.
+Sometimes we don't want that to happen, in situations where there are edge cases that will cause the error to be predictably but infrequently raised.
 Time is a primary cause of this.

 To get around this, one can set the raiseHttpErrors to False.